-Home » Business Email Etiquette Blog » Business Email Inquiries: To Whom It May Concern?
+Home » Business Email Etiquette Articles » Business Email Inquiries: To Whom It May Concern?

 Business Email Inquiries: To Whom It May Concern?

-Avoid addressing emails To Who It May Concern
+Do not Use To Who It May Concern in Business Emails

 To Whom It May Concern [TWIMC] strikes again.

-Yes, I’ve written about this before — and now it is time for a reminder.
-I write about what my email etiquette blogs inquiries reflect and what visitors ask about.
+Yes, I’ve written about this before—and now it is time for a reminder.
+I write about what my email etiquette blog inquiries reflect and what visitors ask about.
 In this case, when it comes to business inquiries, I’m not going to sugar-coat this one.

-Today, I received several emails through different websites addressed “To Whom It May Concern.”
-Guess they didn’t bother to check out that pesty About page.
+Today, I received several emails addressed “To Whom It May Concern.”
+I guess they didn’t bother to check out that pesty About page.
 Cut and paste inquirers.
 Who thinks that is effective?

 Just One More Click

 Before clicking the Contact button to copy and paste your message, you would know that “Judith” is the sole person behind my website with just one click.
-And who you will be addressing when you email with a question, solicitation (spam), or inquiry.
+And who you will address when you email with a question, solicitation (spam), or inquiry.

-Want inquiries to convert into something?
+Do you want inquiries to convert into something?
 How about a response?
 Then do them right.
-TWIMC, isn’t it.
+TWIMC, isn’t it?

-Emailing for commercial gain requires you to make your best effort to appear credible and trustworthy.
+Emailing for commercial gain requires you to try to appear credible and trustworthy.
 I think some folks think TWIMC is fancy schmancy.
 (Especially when said with a British accent.)

-“To Whom It May Concern” tells me you are not all that concerned about who you are contacting.
-Instead, you just want to get your pitch in front of someone — anyone.
-Certainly doesn’t make a positive impression.
+“To Whom It May Concern” tells me you are not concerned about who you are contacting.
+Instead, you just want to get your pitch in front of someone—anyone.
+This certainly doesn’t make a positive impression.

 Neither does “Hi, Team.”
 No team, just me.